 Tank deodorizing chemicals have two purposes.
 First, they help keep the tank from smelling.
 Second, they help toilet paper dissolve.

-Tip #6 - Add about 5 gallons of fresh water to the black water tank then add deodorizer.
+Tip #3 - Add 3-5 gallons of fresh water to the black water tank then add deodorizer.

 Do-it-yourself versus commercial black water tank deodorizers